froeschel/azure-notes/notes.md

 * Blob storage is accesible by using Azure Storage REST API, Azure PowerShell, Azure CLI or client libraries in .NET, Java, Node.js, Python, Go, PHP or Ruby.
 * Rules can be set so that blobs automatically can move to another access tier based ona property e.g. LastModified.
 * Blob storage account URL format: `https://{accountName}blob.core.windows.net/{container}/{blobName}`.
+* A storage container can only store blobs.
+But you can name blobs with a hierarchy structure.
+You then get 'virtual' folders.
 * Blob leasing = prevent override or deletion.
 * Create a read onlu snapshot: `https://myaccount.blob.core.windows.net/mycontainer/myblob?comp=snapshot`.
 * Get a snapshot of a blob using query string: `https://myaccount.blob.core.windows.net/mycontainer/myblob?snapshot=<DateTime>`.